Pre-18 voter registration in Utah

 To register to vote in Utah, you must be: 16 years old.

-That means all eligible seniors, juniors and most sophomores in your high school can register to vote today and vote at 18*.
+That means all eligible seniors and juniors in your high school can register to vote today and vote at 18*.

 *In Utah, 17-year-olds can vote in primaries if they will be 18 by Nov 3rd, 2026.